Coris gaimard (Quoy and Gaimard, 1824)

 Common throughout the Solitary Islands Marine Park.
 Distributed throughout the tropical West Pacific, Christmas and Cocos-Keeling Islands eastern Indian Ocean to the Society and Tuamoto Islands, north to Japan and Hawaiian Islands, south to Australia.
 In Australia recorded from the North West shelf region of Western Australia, Queensland south to northern New South Wales and including Lord Howe Island.

-Frequents areas of mixed coral and rubble, rocky reef and slopes to at least 50m.
+Frequents areas of mixed coral and rubble, rocky reef and slopes.
 Juveniles often in shallow water, hiding in crevices and caves when threatened.
+Depth to 50 m.

 R. Stuart-Smith, G. Edgar, A. Green, I. Shaw, Tropical Marine Fishes of Australia.
 Reed New Holland Publishers, 2015. p.304.